mer-hybris/droid-config-sony-nile/sparse/boot/flashing-README.txt

 * Once you have the unlock code press the "How to unlock bootloader"

-Now read and follow Sony's instructions on how to connect your device to your PC in fastbook mode and unlock the bootloader.
+Now read and follow Sony's instructions on how to connect your device to your PC in fastboot mode and unlock the bootloader.
 Don't miss the step to enable 'OEM unlock' from within Android beforehand.

 Neither Linux nor OS X should require any additional drivers to connect to the